-International Commercial Terms (Incoterms), published by the International Chamber of Commerce (ICC), are the authoritative, globally accepted and adhered-to text for determining the responsibilities of buyers and sellers for the delivery of goods under sales contracts for domestic and international trade.
-Incoterms closely correspond to the U.N.
-Convention on Contracts for the International Sales of Goods.
-Incoterms are voluntary, but they are well known and implemented by all major trading nations.
+The most current set of those terms, Incoterms 2020, were published by the International Chamber of Commerce.
+They are the voluntary, authoritative, globally accepted, and adhered-to rules for determining the responsibilities of buyers and sellers for the delivery of goods under sales contracts for international trade.

-Incoterms are only a portion of the export contract.
+Incoterms 2020 rules are only a portion of an export sales contract.
 They don’t say anything about the price to be paid or the method of payment.
 Furthermore, Incoterms don’t deal with the transfer of ownership of the goods, breach of contract, or product liability; all these issues need to be considered in the contract of sale.
 Also, Incoterms can’t override any mandatory laws.

 > The Beginner’s Introduction to Incoterms

-Incoterms that apply to any mode of transport are:
+Incoterms 2020 rules that apply to any mode of transport are:

-Incoterms that apply to sea and inland waterway transport only:
+Incoterms 2020 rules that apply to sea and inland waterway transport only:

 Product Classification for Customs Purposes